rolfmorel/spacemouse/README.md

 # spacemouse-utils
-A collection of simple utilies for 3D/6DoF input devices
+A collection of simple utilies for 3D/6DoF input devices.

 Simple programs for:
-* retrieving information about connected devices
+* retrieving information about connected 6DoF devices
-* retrieving and setting/switching the LED state of connected devices
+* retrieving and setting/switching the LED state of connected 6DoF devices
-* recieving events on connected devices (device, motion and button events)
+* recieving events on connected 6DoF devices (device, motion and button events)
 * testing/debugging (of libspacemouse)

 ## Run